dbt-labs/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 Based off of the release version and expectations, the version phase's branching strategy can be determined.
  * Alpha and Beta versions are experimental, and therefore exist only on the `main` branch, where all our changes reside
  * Alpha versions are never released.
 They signify that development is underway, though the changes they contain have not been released in any form
- * An RC version denotes a more stable state.
+ * A Release Candidate (RC) version denotes a more stable state.
 A release branch will be created for RC releases to limit the changes a release contains
  * Final versions are stable and tested.
 Only verified changes will go into these releases, which are inherited from the corresponding RC version
  * A release branch will exist for each unique major or minor version, to be named accordingly: `<major>.<minor>.latest` (e.g. `1.0.latest`)
     * This is keeping with our current stratgey that we use today.